isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-07-09-post-vaccinating-a-nation.md

 #### **NOTES**
 [^1]: World Health Assembly, 33.
-(1980).
-Declaration of global eradication of smallpox.
+(1980). *Declaration of global eradication of smallpox*.
 Retrieved from World Health Organization IRIS website.

 [^2]: Centers for Disease Control and Prevention. (n.d.). *History of smallpox*.
 Retrieved from Centers for Disease Control and Prevention website.